PyroPM/ggapi/README.md

 println!("{}", data.tournament().short_slug());
 ```
 This example does the same as the helper function get_tournament_info(), but it lets you customize the query to your liking.
 > When using execute_query() directly like this, you are not guaranteed to get a safe value back.
-Mainly, you are likely to hit the 1000 object limit if you are working with a large tournament, so try and use the helper functions whenever possible!
+Aside from potential errors, you are likely to hit the 1000 object limit if you are working with a large tournament, so try and use the helper functions whenever possible!

 ## Notes
 - [start.gg](https://start.gg/) has a rate limit and additionally a limit to 1000 objects per query response.
 If you are working with a large tournament with a significant number of events and attendees, you may run into this limit.